 Streaming YouTube on the train ride home?
 Carry on.

 From your children’s school to the local park to the grocery store and beyond, 5G technology helps to connect you and your community.

 The COVID-19 pandemic placed unprecedented strains on our ability to work and learn in traditional ways.
-However, children with access to high-quality internet powered by 5G had better opportunities to stay connected and continue their education right from home with virtual reality-enhanced lessons and better remote learning opportunities.
+However, children with access to high-speed internet had better opportunities to stay connected and continue their education right from home with virtual reality-enhanced lessons and better remote learning opportunities.

 Plus children with high-speed internet access will continue to have more opportunities both today and in the future.

 Whether it’s your business uploading confidential financial documents or a hospital transferring sensitive medical information, Extenet’s infrastructure ensures your connections are secure, fast and reliable.

 Not only does 5G offer high speed, low latency and massive capacity, it provides more security for sensitive information.
 Transferring large files, making high-definition video calls or working from your mobile device, it ensures your private information stays secure—and much more so than Wi-Fi.